rodriguezst/raspberry-telegram-bot/README.md

 #RaspberryPi Telegram bot

-This is a simple bot for Telegram to control temperatures \ CPU usage or launch commands on your RaspberryPi.
-Is just a simple bot base easly expandable with several new commands.
+This is a simple bot for Telegram to run scripts on your RaspberryPi.

-Support commands and auto-notify.
-When the Node.js bot will go up (example. after a RaspberryPi reboot) the bot will notify you with a message.

-Find more infos on my blog https://pluma-redsamk.rhcloud.com/.
-(Soon will be posted an article about this bot with a tutorial).

-This bot is tested on a RaspberryPi 3, but is supposed to work on any RaspberryPi with Node.js installed

 ##Setup